dlaliberte/bikeshed-intro/index.md

 ## Specification Document Structure

-The `index.bs` template generated above will contain only a metadata section and an Introduction, but when you run `bikeshed spec index.html`, the `index.html` file will include the following sections.
+The `index.bs` template generated above will contain only a `"metadata"` section and an Introduction, but when you run `bikeshed spec index.html`, the

-- **Metadata**: Info from `"metadata"`.
+`index.html` file will include the following sections (plus  two added sections which are required in all specifications).

+- **Title**:
+  - More details about this document:
+    - **This version**: the URL you provide in metadata
+    - **Editor**: the name and links you provide in metadata
+    - **copywright** generated

-- **Abstract**: From `"metadata"`.
+- **Abstract**: From the metadata.

-- **Status of this document**: From `"metadata"`.
+- **Status of this document**: From the metadata.

+- **Table of Contents**: Generated automatically from sections.

 - **Introduction**: This section provides an overview of the purpose and scope of the standard.

-- **API Sections**: These sections specify the programming interface for implementing the standard.

-- **Definitions**: This section defines key terms and concepts used in the standard.

-- **Security considerations**: This section describes security issues related to the standard and provides guidance on how to mitigate them.
+- **Security considerations**: _Add this section_, which describes security issues related to the standard and provides guidance on how to mitigate them.

-- **Privacy considerations**: This section describes privacy issues related to the standard and provides guidance on how to address them.
+- **Privacy considerations**: _Add this section_, which describes privacy issues related to the standard and provides guidance on how to address them.

 - **Conformance**: This section describes how to conform to the standard and specifies the requirements for conformance.

+  - **Document conventions**: Generated content.

+  - **Conformant Algorithms**: Generated content.

+- **References**:

   - **Normative References**: This section lists the other standards and specifications that are referenced within the document and are required for implementation of the standard.

 ## Specification Languages